stosumarte/FreenectTD/README.md

 * Depth undistortion (V2 only)

 ## Credits
-A very big thank you goes to the OpenKinect project, who developed a great library that made this plugin possible.
+A very big thank you goes to the OpenKinect project, who developed the libraries that made this plugin possible.

 ## Donations
 If you like FreenectTD, please consider donating to support further development!